kazewong/JaxNRSur/joss/paper.md

 # Summary

-The detection and analysis of gravitational waves relies on accurate and efficient modeling of waveforms from compact binary coalescences.
+The detection and analysis of gravitational waves rely on accurate and efficient modeling of waveforms from compact binary coalescences.
 Numerical relativity (NR) surrogate models are a family of data-driven models that are directly trained on NR simulations to provide fast and accurate approximations